pcsmomo/pytest-kumar/README.md

 - XPASS (X): The test was not supposed to pass but ran and passed.
 - ERROR (E): An exception happened outside of the test function, in either a fixture.

+## Section 6: Pytest: Parameterize and Setup/TearDown Tests(Fixtures)

+### 36. Fixture Basics(1/3)

+- Fixture: functions that are run by pytest before (and sometimes after) the actual test functions.
+  - Eg. setup DB connection, or initialize webdriver
+- Can put fixtures in individual test files, or, in `conftest.py` for making fixtures available in multiple test files

 </details>